the-nexim/design-system/packages/icon/README.md

 ## API

-- in the first step you must download woff file, you can download this [file](./font/material-icon-font-outlined.woff)
+- in the first step you must download woff file from google, you can check this [repo](https://github.com/marella/material-icons/blob/main/iconfont/material-icons-outlined.woff)
 - move the woff file into your project
 - copy and past this `@font-face` into your main css file